vwd-33/VWD/src/pages/distro/index.md

         “EXCLUSIVE DISTRIBUTION”, labels / distros can get in touch for potential wholesale orders / trades, but keep in mind that they cannot be guaranteed due to limited quantities!"
-    - text: "- Please allow up to 2 weeks for your order to ship.
+    - text: "- Please allow up to 14 days for your order to ship.
 Patience is a virtue!"
     - text: We are NOT responsible for lost or damaged packages.
 All orders are carefully packed and once it's handed off to the post office it becomes